prefix-dev/rattler-build/docs/recipe_file.md

   # branch: master # note: defaults to fetching the repo's default branch
 ```

-You can use `rev` to pin the commit version directly.
+You can use `rev` to pin the commit version directly:

 ```yaml
 source: